orbeon/orbeon-forms-doc/form-runner/styling/css.md

 - `fr-width-10em`: sets the field with to 10 em
 - `fr-width-15em`: sets the field with to 15 em

-_NOTE: As of Orbeon Forms 2018.1, it is no longer recommended to use those CSS classes.
+_NOTE: Since Orbeon Forms 2018.1, it is no longer recommended to use those CSS classes.
 Instead, vary the width of the 12-column grid cell in Form Builder to the desired size._

 If you define your own CSS class, then write a CSS rule for that class.
 Make sure to use a strong selector, so its precedence is higher than CSS provide by Orbeon Forms, e.g. something like: